McPewPew/Bagnon/README.md

 ## Installation
-This is a group of addons so just removing the -master isn't enough.
+This is a group of addons, so just removing the -master isn't enough.
 Unzip Bagnon-master.zip to your desktop or another folder,
 open that folder and select all the folders inside it,
 Cut and paste those into your /interface/addons/ folder.